riyanshi29/is-445-homework6.1/index.md

 #### Impact of Interactivity
 The dropdown menu enhances the chart’s usability, enabling users to analyze detailed patterns of building usage for individual counties without cluttering the visualization.

+#### Overlaps with Homework #7
+Although the same dataset was used, this visualization introduces a fresh perspective that focuses on building usage descriptions within counties, compared to previous visualizations that emphasized square footage or building statuses.
+This analysis style is distinct from prior work.

 ---